laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-12/day-3/lecture-materials/passing-props.md

 So it looks like props was not updated to reflect the edit.
 This is an example of one of the rules of props:

-:oncoming_police_car: - Props are immutable which means you can't reassign them within the receiving Component
+🚨 - Props are immutable which means you can't reassign them within the receiving Component

 So any attempt to change those props directly within the Component will have no effect.